Supplements

 • Made with vegetarian capsules

-• copper (as copper glycinate)2 mg
+copper (as copper glycinate)

-Other Ingredients: hypoallergenic plant fiber (cellulose), vegetarian capsule (cellulose, water)
+Other ingredients: hypoallergenic plant fiber (cellulose), vegetarian capsule (cellulose, water)

-• Copper and energy metabolism
+Copper and energy metabolism

 Research indicates that copper-dependent enzymes are critical for mitochondrial function and ATP production.

-• Copper's role in collagen and elastin synthesis
+Copper's role in collagen and elastin synthesis

 Studies demonstrate that copper is essential for the activity of lysyl oxidase, which is required for the cross-linking of collagen and elastin in connective tissues.

-• Copper and iron absorption
+Copper and iron absorption

 Research suggests that copper-containing proteins, such as ceruloplasmin, play a role in iron transport and utilization.